Mazda2 hatchback - Engines, drive & performance

 Mazda2 petrol engine

-The petrol engine (in its three power outputs) is smooth and fast enough, but work it hard and it starts to sound coarse, with a booming noise making its way inside.
+The petrol engine (in its three power outputs) is smooth and fast enough, but work it hard and it starts to sound coarse, with a booming noise making its way inside the cabin.
 The 74bhp petrol isn’t very quick (0-62mph takes 11.3 seconds) and is reserved for the cheapest SE-L model, while the 89bhp model does the same in 9.8 seconds.
 Range-topping GT Sport Tech cars now get a 113bhp version of the engine, reducing the 0-62mph time to 9.1 seconds.

 Not only does the automatic gearbox make the car less efficient than the manual but it makes it considerably slower too.
 It’s actually the slowest configuration in the range, taking over 12 seconds to do 0-62mph.